How to Produce an Openwork Rose-Shaped Pendant: Processo de fabricação & Divisão de custos

 • Pattern Complexity (more details = higher cost)

-• Tamanho & Thickness (affects material usage)
+• Tamanho & Grossura (affects material usage)

 • Attachment Method (bail, jump ring, or integrated chain)